exexexll/Bumpin.io/CONTENT-POLICY-AND-CONSENT.md

 - ✓ My content may be reviewed by moderators
 - ✓ Content violating policies may be removed without notice
 - ✓ Violations may result in account suspension or ban
-- ✓ Napalm Sky has sole discretion over content decisions
+- ✓ BUMPIn has sole discretion over content decisions

 ---